Articles

 • The business principal that eventual retirement can be facilitated.

-Finding helpful material on this important small/ family business topic takes some time and some discernment: a couple of useful sources we located include:
+Finding helpful material on this important small/ family business topic takes some time and some discernment.
+A couple of useful sources we located include:

 What is apparent from reading through all of the material referenced above is that the successful development of a succession strategy is best undertaken as a collaborative effort involving the owner (possibly including members of the family), lawyers, accountants and in appropriate circumstances, financial planners.
 Coincidentally, all of these professional advisors may also contribute to a useful ‘advisory board’ for the operation of the business – a corporate governance mechanism also mentioned in the 2013 Report mentioned above.

-Our principals have experience in this area and have established networks with lawyers and accountants with expertise and experience in advising small (and particularly, family) businesses: to access these networks, please Contact Us and be assured that ‘we listen, we understand – and we have solutions’ to this and other wealth management needs that may be confronting you.
+Our advisers have experience in this area and have established networks with lawyers and accountants with expertise and experience in advising small (and particularly, family) businesses.
+To access these networks, please:

 1 We have checked them over for current relevance and are satisfied that at the time of this post, they are still applicable; and the links correct to the intended articles/ posts.